metabrainz/picard-docs/source/troubleshooting/no_coverart.rst

 There are two different problems that often fall under this topic:

-1. Picard isn't finding and downloading any cover art.
-2. Coverart that is saved with the files isn't displayed.

-Each of these is addressed below.

 Picard isn't finding and downloading any cover art
 --------------------------------------------------